hunter-mon/randomizer/README.md

 Type: Water

+Ability: Mega Launcher

 Moveset:

--

--
+-Ice Beam

+-Hidden Power Ground

--
+- Water Pulse/Scald

--
+- Aura Sphere/Dragon Pulse/Dark Pulse

+For the last slot it is really just what your team needs most.
+Also, Water Pulse>Scald because thanks to Mega Launcher (Clawitzers Ability) Water Pulse has more power and a chance to confuse.

+For more stuff on Clawitzer (I just picked it randomly) see [this](https://pokemondb.net/pokedex/clawitzer)

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+(Not related to pokemon)

 ### Jekyll Themes